MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/secure-with-oauth1-client.md

 To secure Otoroshi with your OAuth1 configuration, we have to register an Authentication configuration as a BackOffice Auth. configuration.

-1. Navigate to the *danger zone* (when clicking on the cog on the top right and selecting Danger zone)
+1. Navigate to the **danger zone** (when clicking on the cog on the top right and selecting Danger zone)
-1. Scroll to the *BackOffice auth. settings*
+1. Scroll to the **BackOffice auth. settings**
 1. Select your last Authentication configuration (created in the previous section)
 1. Save the global configuration with the button on the top right

 ### Testing your configuration

 1. Disconnect from your instance
-1. Then click on the *Login using third-party* button (or navigate to http://otoroshi.oto.tools:8080)
+1. Then click on the **Login using third-party** button (or navigate to http://otoroshi.oto.tools:8080)
-2. Click on `Login using Third-party` button
+2. Click on **Login using Third-party** button
 3. If all is configured, Otoroshi will redirect you to the oauth 1 server login page
 4. Set `example-user` as user and trust the user by clicking on `yes` button.
 5. Good work!
 You're connected to Otoroshi with an OAuth1 module.

-> A fallback solution is always available, by going to http://otoroshi.oto.tools:8080/bo/simple/login, for administrators in case your Authentication module is not available
+> A fallback solution is always available in the event of a bad authentication configuration.
+By going to http://otoroshi.oto.tools:8080/bo/simple/login, the administrators will be able to redefine the configuration.

 ### Secure an app with OAuth 1 authentication